 Three Great Opportunities to Promote Your Business

-As with any marketing initiative, before you jump head first into a LinkedIn marketing program, you’ll want to make sure that you’ve got a well baked commercial real estate marketing plan.
+As with any commercial real estate marketing initiative, before you jump head first into a LinkedIn marketing program, you’ll want to make sure that you’ve got a well baked real estate social media plan.
 A marketing plan will help to ensure that your LinkedIn marketing efforts are working with other social media efforts (LinkedIn and Twitter have a great synergy) as well as with all of your other marketing efforts.
-LinkedIn should be just one part of your overall lead generation program and it should complement your on-going email, postcards and newsletters programs.
+LinkedIn should be just one part of your overall lead generation program and it should complement your on-going email marketing, real estate postcards and real estate newsletter programs.
 Don’t be afraid to build out your plan for 6 months or more, you’ll want time to monitor and analyze your results and then adjust, test and refine your strategy

-1. Company Page Begin your LinkedIn presence building your LinkedIn company page.
+Begin your LinkedIn presence building your LinkedIn company page.
 You can think of this page as part of your business website that resides within LinkedIn.
-This will be the jumping off spot for your marketing efforts, so it should include interesting graphics, details of your offerings and maybe even job opportunities (attracing great employees from LinkedIn can improve your word of mouth reach).
+This will be the jumping off spot for your marketing efforts, so it should include interesting graphics, details of your offerings and maybe even job opportunities (attracting great employees from LinkedIn can improve your word of mouth reach).